 The classically educated scholar not only learns wisdom but becomes wise from living the principles resulting from intensive study, immersion in the classics and the application of this education to improving the world.
 They will be great and will be prepared when called upon to perform the mission unique to them.

 From ancient times through recent centuries, only a small, elite number of the population received this kind of education; therefore, only that small fraction was qualified to govern, which by definition demands looking past the immediate or popular to evaluate long-range consequences, cause and effect.

 In a Democratic Republic such as the United States, all citizens have a part in government.
 Based upon true principles each citizen should be able to look past instant gratification, rhetoric, fancy speeches, and simplistic solutions in order to understand the right course of action.
 Every one of the citizens of this great nation has the responsibility once reserved for only the well-educated, the classically educated.
 And so, every citizen, college-bound or not, should receive the type of education that will develop greatness in mind and character in order to become an individual of integrity and sound judgment.

-If we do not begin to educate ourselves and inspire our children, we will continue to relinquish the privilege of self-government by putting ourselves at the mercy of a few “experts” until the disappearing democratic ideals upon which our nation was founded are completely lost and our American civilization is relegated with, and to those that have fallen.
+If we do not begin to educate ourselves and inspire our children, we will continue to relinquish the privilege of self-government by putting ourselves at the mercy of a few “experts” until the disappearing democratic ideals upon which our nation was founded are completely lost and our American civilization is counted among those that have fallen.

 Abraham Lincoln, Gettysburg Address, November 19, 1863